 - Aesthetic purposes, such as scar reduction and hair restoration

 - Treatment of slow-to-heal or chronic wounds

 - Sports injuries

 How to Get Regenerative Medicine in Houston

 Dr. An is one of the world’s leading authorities in regenerative medicine protocols.
-She and her team at Campbell Medical Clinic can help you understand how regenerative medicine works and will educate you as to whether it's right for you or not.
-Watch this video of one of Dr. An’s seminars to learn what regenerative medicine is and what regenerative medical treatments cost.
+She and her team at Campbell Medical Clinic can help you understand how regenerative medicine works and will educate you as to whether it's right for you.
+Watch this video of Dr. An’s seminars to learn what regenerative medicine is and what regenerative medical treatments cost.
 Then call us for a free consultation.